Home | Apple Pie Overnight Oats

 This recipe can be made using cooked cinnamon apples, or freshly chopped apples.

-Both are delicious and give you a totally different feel and cozy flavors.
+Both are delicious and give you a different feel and cozy flavors.

 If you choose to stew your apples, dice them up, and add cinnamon, and a little water into a small pot.
 Cook the apples over medium heat until the apples have softened.
 Add more water as needed so they don’t try it out.